CrossNorm and SelfNorm for Generalization under Distribution Shifts: Appendix

 {\bf Cropping Choices for CN}.
 Cropping enables diverse statistics transfer between feature maps.
 Here we study four cropping choices: neither (no cropping), style, content, and both.
 In Table \ref{tb:exp-cropping-sncn}, we can find the best cropping choice may change over backbones and datasets.

 {\bf Incremental ablation study}.
-SN and CN are general and straightforward normalization techniques to improve the OOD robustness.
+CN and SN are generic normalization techniques to improve the generalization robustness under distribution shifts.
 They are orthogonal to each other, and other methods such as the consistency regularization \cite{hendrycks2020augmix} and AugMix \cite{hendrycks2020augmix}.
 According to Table \ref{tb:exp-incremental-ablation}, they can lower the corruption error both separately and jointly.
-On top of them, proper cropping, consistency regularization, and domain-specific AugMix can further advance the OOD robustness.
+On top of them, proper cropping, consistency regularization, and domain-specific AugMix can further advance the generalization robustness.